Ride the Rocky Mountaineer Banff to Vancouver

 Where to eat in Banff

 As you can imagine, Banff does not lack for cool places to eat.
 The amazing selection of ethnic cuisines rivals New York City…well, maybe not but it IS impressive.
-Try Chinese at the Silver Dragon, Vietnamese at Pho House, Indian at the Curry House, Mexican at Coyotes, French at the Vermillion Room and, of course, a multitude of Italian fare…the list goes on.
+Try Chinese at the Silver Dragon, Indian at the Curry House, Mexican at Coyotes, French at the Vermillion Room and, of course, a multitude of Italian fare…the list goes on.

 One of the areas where many of the restaurants are found is Caribou Street.
 All the streets in town have wilderness inspired names.